Comparing Schemes for Creating Qudit Graph States from 16- & 128-dimensional Hilbert Space using Donors in Silicon: Sources of Device-to-Device Variation in Antimony Silicon Chips

 As discussed in previous sections, even within the same device, the hyperfine interactions, quadrupole terms, and ESR/EDSR transitions can vary depending on the exact location where the donor ends up implanted on the silicon surface.
 This raises an important question: how similar can antimony-based silicon chips be, and what factors contribute to variations in their characteristics?

 Potential sources of variation in ESR frequencies across devices: \begin{itemize} \item \textbf{The static $B_0$ field}: Devices may operate under different static magnetic fields $B_0$, which directly influence the Zeeman splitting of the electron and, consequently, its resonance frequency.
 The choice of magnetic field can depend on whether the device is placed in a magnet box or within a solenoid magnet.
 However, if both devices are subjected to the same magnetic field, they should ideally exhibit identical Zeeman splitting.
+This is not a concern for a device with $N$ implanted donors, since all donors within the same device experience the same $B_0$ field.

 \item \textbf{The hyperfine interaction}: The hyperfine coupling can vary depending on the donor's position relative to the gates and the specific gate architecture, which may differ slightly between devices due to nanofabrication imperfections.
 These variations can induce strain on the donor, thereby modifying the hyperfine interaction.
 Typically, such changes are on the order of a few MHz ($\sim <$ 5~MHz), although larger deviations may occur, particularly when the donor is located near the interface and is significantly affected by gate-induced strain. \end{itemize}